-Please refer to the Costs and Financial Aid section of the UCM web site for the current fees applicable at www.ucmo.edu/sfs/explore/tuition.cfm.
+Please refer to the Costs and Financial Aid section of the UCM website for the current fees applicable at ucmo.edu/sfs/explore.

-Missouri Residency - Questions regarding Missouri residency should be directed to the Admissions Evaluator in the Graduate Studies office, Ward Edwards 1800.
+Missouri Residency - Questions regarding Missouri residency should be directed to the Graduate Studies office, Ward Edwards 1800.